 Every candidate shall have fulfilled the attendance prescribed by the University during each academic year of the Postgraduate course.
-A candidate becomes eligible for writing the University examination only after the completion of 35 months from the date of commencement of the course.
-The 36th month may be for the examination and announcement of results.
+A candidate becomes eligible for writing the University examination only after the completion of 36 months from the date of commencement of the course.
 The candidates should have completed the training period before the commencement of examination.